 I am excited to share this news with you.
 I will be writing and sharing favorite seasonal recipes for Rodale’s Organic Life.
 For those of you who may not be familiar with this company, you should be as they are doing great things in the living space such as sharing the love of Jimmy Nardello Peppers, and especially for this recipe for Jimmy Nardello Peppers with Burrata.

 I became a fan of this publication instantly when I heard one of my favorite editors James Oseland was leaving Saveur Magazine to start up Rodale’s Organic Life.
 You can imagine how thrilled I was when one of their editors reached out about working together.
 Both the print version as well as the online version of Rodale’s are full of great ideas as well as tips for living naturally in an urban world; it is a morning must-read over at Chez Us.
 This recipe for Jimmy Nardello Peppers with Burrata is definitely the perfect fit.

 My first write-up, along with one of my favorite early fall appetizers for Jimmy Nardello Peppers with Burrata went live over the weekend.
 We have been enjoying this recipe often the past month as it is great as an appetizer as well as a light vegetarian entree when served with a green salad.
-Jimmy Nardellos are the perfect fall pepper and are in an abundance at the markets right now.
+Jimmy Nardello peppers are the perfect late summer, early fall pepper and are in an abundance at the markets right now.
 Have you tried them?
 What is your favorite way to enjoy?